How to cite this paper

 The first author of this paper, Anne Brüggemann-Klein, dedicates the paper to colleague

 and friend Professor Derick Wood, PhD, on occasion of his 70th birthday this year.
-Derick

 has been a most influentical scientific mentor to me.
-I have learned from him much that I
+I have learned from him much

-know about the English language and scientific writing, and I enjoyed our long-standing and
+know about the English language and scientific writing, and I enjoyed our long-standing

 quite successful research collaboration.
-I also appreciate that through Derick and his
+I also appreciate that through Derick and

 wife, Mary Chen, I got a bit of an inside view of Canada and Hongkong.
 Thank you!